jianyu-duan-nz/neural-operator-mechanisms/README.md

 > **Scope of this repository.** The paper rests on three layers of evidence — an explicit
 > parameter-level construction, free-trained dense networks and a Transformer, and a
 > reading of large-model phenomena. **This repo contains only the first layer:** the
-> self-contained exact-construction-and-verification experiment for the syllogism circuit
+> self-contained explicit construction-and-verification experiment for the syllogism circuit
 > (the 16,680-test pipeline).
 The trained-network experiments are summarized in
 > [How this fits the paper](#how-this-fits-the-paper) and reported in full in a companion
 > experiment report referenced in the paper; their code and artifacts are not included here.